i-nahornyi/gatling-playwright-plugin/README.md

 Here's the current progress and planned features for the plugin:

 - [x] Java API
+- [x] Support for Gatling EL in URL,names and script blocks.
 - [ ] Support for additional browsers (Firefox, Edge, etc.)
 - [ ] Multithreading support
 - [ ] Video recording and screenshots